Baiju Bhatt

-Baiju Prafulkumar Bhatt (born 1984/1985) is an American entrepreneur.
-He is the founder of Aetherflux, a space-based solar energy company, and the co-founder and former co-chief executive officer of Robinhood, a US-based financial services company.
+Baiju Prafulkumar Bhatt (born 1984/1985) is an Indian American billionaire entrepreneur.
+He is the founder of Cowboy Space Corporation and the co-founder and former co-chief executive officer of Robinhood, a US-based financial services company.

 Early life and education

 Bhatt, the son of Gujarati immigrants from India, grew up in Poquoson, Virginia.
 His father worked at NASA’s Langley Research Center, sparking an interest in space during Bhatt's youth.
 He earned a bachelor's degree in physics from Stanford University, where he also completed a master's degree in mathematics in 2008.
 Bhatt and Vlad Tenev, the other co-founder of Robinhood, met during their time at Stanford.

 Career

 Robinhood

 In 2013, Bhatt co-founded the zero-commission stock trading platform Robinhood with Vlad Tenev.
 In 2015, Robinhood launched a mobile app, of which Bhatt focused on the product and design elements.
 Bhatt emphasized the importance of user research and he and team members would approach students on Stanford's campus, asking for feedback on new features, eventually leading to an Apple Design award in that same year.

 Following a funding round in May 2018 which increased Robinhood's valuation to $6 billion, Bhatt and Tenev became billionaires.
 He stepped down as co-CEO in November 2020 and assumed the role of chief creative officer.

 In March 2024, Bhatt stepped down from his executive role of chief creative officer at Robinhood with the intent to focus on another venture.
 He retained his role as a member of the company's board of directors.